google/earthenterprise/docs/_posts/2017-07-14-ahernandez-intro.md

 Normally, an open source group does not get to start with such a strong code foundation.
 We have inherited a very useful tool from Google and it is my belief that we can find new and interesting uses for it.

 If you have been following the project you might have already seen our [Slack Channel](http://slack.opengee.org) but if not then I invite you to join!
 It has been an active place for discussion and I will do what I can to keep it that way.
-It is my belief that we should keep the development as open and developer friendly as possible and Slack provides us a good means to do so.
-If you are interested in using the product and not development the Slack channel is still a great place to discuss your use case or what you can do to get the most of out of your geospatial data.
+It is my belief that we should keep the development as open and developer-friendly as possible and Slack provides us a good means to do so.
+If you are interested in using the product and not in development the Slack channel is still a great place to discuss your use case or what you can do to get the most of out of your geospatial data.

 In the future, I want to continue to use this blog as a place to talk about new features, contributors, product releases and representing OpenGEE at conferences.
 If you have any question about OpenGEE, myself or the future of the project please do not hesitate to email me: <ahernandez@t-sciences.com>.

-Until then, see you in Slack!
+Until then, see you on Slack!

--Alex
+--Alex